glodanif/LazyLoadListener/README.md

 ### 0. Check sample

-### 1. Instantiate LazyLoadListener
+### 1. Instantiate LVLLOnScrollListener (or RVLLOnScrollListener)
-LazyLoadListener has two constructors:
+LVLLOnScrollListener has two constructors:

-`LazyLoadOnScrollListener(int bunchSize)` - `bunchSize` is *limit*
+`LVLLOnScrollListener(int bunchSize)` - `bunchSize` is *limit*

-`LazyLoadOnScrollListener(int bunchSize, int startLoadOffset)` - *limit* and offset from bottom, for example if `startLoadOffset` = 5 and your list contains 20 items, onLoad event will be called when you reach 15th item.
+`LVLLOnScrollListener(int bunchSize, int startLoadOffset)` - *limit* and offset from bottom, for example if `startLoadOffset` = 5 and your list contains 20 items, onLoad event will be called when you reach 15th item.

-`LazyLoadOnScrollListener` is abstract class, you have to implement one method - `onLoad(int offset)`.
+`LVLLOnScrollListener` is abstract class, you have to implement one method - `onLoad(int offset)`.

 don't forget to apply this listener to your `ListView`: